 As you plan your safari adventure, consider the photographic equipment you’ll need to capture the Big Five on camera.
 You will be in the vehicle for several hours, so bring extra batteries for your camera and many memory cards.

 Various cameras suit wildlife photography, but those aligned with action shots, such as APS-C frames, can be the best.
 APS-C frame allows for a 1.5X magnification of the image.
 Any decent entry-level DSLR or mirrorless camera, regardless of sensor size, can do the job.

 Major photography brands like Canon, Nikon, Fujifilm, and Sony all have various mirrorless and DSLR options.

 Telephoto zoom lenses are the natural selection for wildlife photography.
 Don’t rule out something wide, though.
 A 24-70mm is helpful for potential close-ups of wildlife.

-The ideal setup is having two cameras, one with 24-70mm and one with a zoom or telephoto 400mm above.
+The ideal setup is to have two cameras, one 24-70mm and one with a zoom or telephoto 400mm above.
 With two cameras, you can be best prepared for any situation.